 |Brief history of computers, components of a computer, computer related general knowledge, application of computers, classification of computers, windows|

 |Number system with general base, number base conversion, elementary arithmetic operation|

 |Introduction to algorithm and computer languages|

-The candidates who applied for OJEE 2022 have to prepare for the exam.
-Here, we share some preparation tips for OJEE 2022 exam.
+The candidates who will apply for OJEE 2024 have to prepare for the exam.
+Here, we share some preparation tips for OJEE 2024 exam.

 • Candidates must purchase good study material

 • Aspirants must focus on working on the weak areas